dsc-courses/practice.dsc40a.com/problems/wi24-final2/wi24-final2-q01.md

 # BEGIN SUBPROB

-(4 points) As n become large, what fraction of n people has selected a black pawn?
+As $n$ become large, what fraction of n people has selected a black pawn?
 Choose the answer that's closest to the actual fraction.

 ( ) 1/32
 ( ) 1/12
 ( ) 1/4
 ( ) 1/2
 ( ) None of the above.

 # BEGIN SOLUTION